jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

         }
 - CloudHSM
     - Hardware Security Module
+    - if you need custom encryption, for extra sec. or compliance
     - they give us hardware we manage encryption software/algos
     - we manage encryption keys
     - integrate with KMS via custom key store